 America runs on the work ethic, innovation, and persistence of business owners and leaders who propel ideas forward.
 Running a business is hard work, and tax season adds a lot of tension as businesses must ensure accuracy and compliance with the complicated tax rules.

 For smaller businesses, in particular, the tax code can place a burden on the owners, soaking up time and resources that could be better spent elsewhere.
-So while we don’t have much say over the tax law here at Sovereign CPA, we do keep on top of it to ensure we keep our hard-working business owners in full compliance without buckling to the pressures and confusion of an ever-changing legislative landscape.
+We don’t have much say over the tax law, but the professionals at Sovereign CPA stay up-to-date to keep our hard-working business owners in full compliance.

 #1) The Cost of Compliance